 As I have said before, there is no single agenda or end game.
-Just as Rappoport points out in the clip, believing that there is one disease or one cause is how they get you.
+Believing that there is one disease or one cause is how they get you.
 The liberal mainstream says “it is a natural virus that we need more technocracy to fix and prevent”.
 The conservative might say “a virus caused by dirty Chinese, we are pure”.
 Conspiracy people might say “it was engineered”, or “it is caused by 5G”.
 And so on we argue…so much so that any person without ideological commitments doesn’t know who to believe.
 Which only benefits the loudest voice, the narrative pushed by the most powerful.

 But disease is always complex and multifactorial.
 All the more so with a world wide “epidemic”.
 There are certainly many agendas going on, and I could imagine what some of them are, from the political to the metaphysical and extraterrestrial.